Continual Learning of Knowledge Graph Embeddings: Experimental Results

-\item In a \textit{data constrained scenario} (Figure~\ref{fig:robot_sum}b), such as one in which a robot can only update its semantic representation intermittently using limited on-board hardware, Batch's inference performance collapses because prior observations are unavailable.
-Given these constraints, DGR is the best choice, with significant ACC and FWT improvements over other methods because it approximates Batch in the unconstrained scenario.
-However, DGR incurs a significant computational cost to train the generative model, resulting in a significantly lower value of the LCA measure.
+\item In a \textit{data constrained scenario} (Figure~\ref{fig:robot_sum}b), e.g., the robot can only update its semantic representation intermittently using limited on-board hardware.
+Batch's inference performance collapses because prior observations are unavailable.
+Given these constraints, DGR is the best choice, with much better ACC and FWT than other methods because it approximates Batch in the unconstrained scenario.
+However, DGR incurs a significant computational cost to train the generative model, resulting in a significantly lower LCA value.

-\item In a \textit{data and time constrained scenario} (Figure~\ref{fig:robot_sum}c), such as one in which a robot is updating its own semantic model on-board \textit{during} a task, DGR is a poor choice because there is not enough time to sufficiently train the generative model.
-L2R and SI are better choices in this case, because SI with Analogy and L2R with either graph embedding offer significant improvements in inference performance over Finetune and both have significant improvements in LCA over Batch.
+\item In a \textit{data and time constrained scenario} (Figure~\ref{fig:robot_sum}c), e.g., the robot is updating its own semantic model on-board \textit{during} a task, DGR is a poor choice because there is not enough time to sufficiently train the generative model.
+L2R and SI are better choices; SI with Analogy and L2R with either graph embedding offer significantly better inference performance than Finetune and significantly better LCA than Batch.
 Compared with SI, L2R's memory growth (MS) is significantly lower. \end{small_ind_s_itemize}